autogram-is/cg-web/README.md

 ## Setting up local development

-This process is built on docker and node.js; installers can be downloaded from the [NodeJS](https://nodejs.org/en/download) and [Docker](https://docs.docker.com/engine/install/) home pages.
+The local development process is built on docker and node.js; installers can be downloaded from the [NodeJS](https://nodejs.org/en/download) and [Docker](https://docs.docker.com/engine/install/) home pages.

 ### Running the Cumming Group component library locally